rcl-ssl/docs/api/azure-keyvault.md

 Your certificate will then be scheduled for creation at a later time.

-After a few minutes, you can access your new certificate using the [Get Certificate API](get-certificate.md)
+After a few minutes, you can access your new certificate using the [Get Certificate API](get-certificate.md) .
+Check your Azure Key Vault to ensure your certificate was successfully saved in the certificates section.